hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 ## Recap

 So we learned how to do basic routing between components, child/nested routing and route parameters.
 With these features mastered you can quickly build large scalable Angular 2 apps in no time.
+As the new Release Candidate router is documented I will update this post accordingly.
 Take a look at full working demo in the link below.